Thai-Inspired Butternut Squash Soup

-My friend, Faygie Goodman, contributed this soup to a potluck birthday lunch recently.
+My friend, Faygie Goodman, contributed this creamy soup to a potluck birthday lunch recently.
 We served it in mini cups and both the soup and the delivery method were a big hit.
-I do mini soup cups often for a dinner party appetizer and this soup is perfect for that because you don’t need a spoon.

-Needless to say, I asked my friend for her Thai butternut squash soup recipe and here it is.
-The recipe called for red curry paste but I used green paste instead as that’s what I had on hand.
+The recipe called for Thai red curry paste but I used green curry paste instead as that’s what I had on hand.
 I also added a potato which acts to slightly thicken the soup and give it more body.

-- Buying coconut milk: You can now buy coconut milk in most mainstream grocery stores or in Asian markets.
-Just make sure you get coconut milk for cooking, not for desserts (a mistake my sister made once which threw the whole dish off).
+Coconut milk: You can now buy coconut milk in almost any mainstream grocery store or in Asian markets.
+Just make sure you get coconut milk for cooking, not for desserts.
 There shouldn’t be any added sugar in it.

-- Vary the spice level with the amount of curry paste or with added chili flakes.
+- Vary the spice level with the amount of curry paste or with added red chili flakes.
+You can also add a pinch of finely grated fresh ginger.

 - Omit the potato for a thinner soup.